Showing all 3 results

 - Concrete anchor straps: Concrete anchor straps, including our 4′ Concrete Anchor Strap and 4′ Web Only Concrete Anchor Strap, are made with heavy-duty polyester to withstand an impressive amount of weight.
 By looping an anchor strap over a piece of rebar and pouring concrete over top and letting it cure, you get a permanent anchor point.
 You can also use strap anchors as temporary concrete anchors when necessary and you have a rigid attachment point that meets OSHA’s requirements for anchorage strength.

 - Precast concrete toggle anchors: These toggle anchors are made to go in a precast concrete hole or steel flange.
 The toggle design on these anchors compresses the anchor so it can be easily inserted into the hole.
 Once inserted, the end of the anchor expands, holding the anchor securely inside the concrete.
-Choose between our 3/4″ toggle and our 7/8″ toggle.
-You can remove and reuse these toggles in other locations, creating a versatile design.
+Our 3/4″ toggle can be removed and reused and toggles in other locations, creating a versatile design.

 - Removable concrete anchors: Other removable concrete anchors are sometimes called wedge anchors.
 These anchors are equipped with a spring-loaded system that allows you to insert them into a predrilled hole.
 Once released, the anchor expands and becomes a secure concrete anchor point.
-These anchors are easy to install and offer impressive strength and have versatile applications.
-Choose between our 3/4″ Removable Concrete Anchor 5K and our 1″ Removable Concrete Anchor 10K.
+Our 3/4″ Removable Concrete Anchor 5K anchor is easy to install and offers impressive strength and has versatile applications.

 Why Malta Dynamics Is the Most Trusted Source for Fall Protection